Miscellaneous Non-fictional Topics:

 pp.

-[From Scientific American:]
+[summarized from Scientific American:]

 Absent-mindedness: forgetting where you left things.